Mary Putland: Return to New South Wales

-In 1838, Lady O'Connell returned to Sydney, as her husband, by then Sir Maurice O'Connell, became the major-general of all the troops in New South Wales and a Member of the New South Wales Legislative Council.
+In 1838, Lady O'Connell returned to Sydney, as her husband, by then Sir Maurice O'Connell, became the major-general of all the troops in New South Wales and a member of the New South Wales Legislative Council.
 They built their residence, Tarmons, in 1838.
 In 1841, Maurice O'Connell was promoted to lieutenant general.
 He served as acting governor in 1845–46, between the terms of Governors George Gipps and Charles Augustus FitzRoy.
 Once again, Mary was the Lady of Government House, but this time in the recently completed "new" Government House (still in use today as the Governor's residence).

 In December 1847, Major-General Wynyard arrived to take charge of the troops.
 The O'Connells prepared to return to England, but Maurice fell ill before that could happen.
-Maurice O'Connell died at Tarmons on 25 May 1848, the very day they were due to depart to the Medway.
+Maurice O'Connell died at Tarmons on 25 May 1848, the very day they were due to depart on the Medway.